Fairfax criminal defense lawyer defending against prosecutions in Virginia

-Fairfax, Arlington, Prince William, Loudoun County & Beyond
+Virginia Criminal Defense Lawyer for Fairfax County, Arlington, Prince William, Loudoun & Beyond

 All criminal defendants can feel daunted by the risk of their loss of liberty and adverse collateral consequences in the event of a conviction.
-Jon Katz fights tooth and nail every step of the way to enhance his client’s chances of victory, through the three-pronged approach of thorough trial preparation, skilled negotiations backed up by readiness to go to trial when his client does not accept a negotiated settlement, and thorough preparation for potential sentencing.
+Fairfax criminal lawyer Jon Katz fights tooth and nail every step of the way to enhance his clients' chances of victory, through the three-pronged approach of thorough trial preparation, skilled negotiations backed up by readiness to go to trial when his client declines a negotiated settlement, and preparation for potential sentencing.